Gizra/entitiesdiagram/README.md

-This module command generates a graph of the entities, fields and their relationship of a particular installation of Drupal 7.
+This module generates a graph of the entities, fields and their relationship of a particular installation of Drupal 7.
+This enables a quick overview of your Drupal 7 entities and bundles.

 # Usage Drush